Google Kubernetes Engine (GKE) provides a way for you to automatically deploy and manage the Kubernetes Filestore CSI driver in your clusters.

 Choose the Standard cluster mode, then click Configure.

-Configure the cluster as desired.
+Configure the cluster to fit your needs.

 From the navigation pane, under Cluster, click Features.